SAP/cf-nodejs-logging-support/v2/cf-nodejs-logging-support/docs/configuration/configuration.md

 ---

 # Configuration
 You can customize the default configuration by writing a JSON file and adding it to the library.
-You can add new fields or already existing ones.
 If a field name in your configuration already exist this will overrided the previous configuration field.
+So you can add new fields or override already existing ones.
 Make sure to declare the configuration of your fields as a list in the property "fields".